Suno Vocals Sound Thin After Pitch Shift

 G majorE minor → A major (±2)

-Need more than ±2 → regenerate (Step 1).
+Need more than ±2?
+Regenerate (Step 1).

 Step 3: Use a formant-preserving tool

-2. Pick Pitch Shift
+2. Pick the Pitch Shift tool

 3. Enable “Preserve Formants”